Toric schemes and integral models for Shimura varieties with $\Gamma_1(p)$-type level: Introduction

 We also mentioned already the challenge of generalizing Theorem \ref{thm:PEL-intro}.
 Here the example at the end of \S \ref{ss:localex} could be a first test case.
 As we argue in \S \ref{sss:ConjImplyConj}, the construction of $\CS_{K_1, S}$ rests on constructing a $2$-commutative diagram of stacks

 As a weakening of the conjecture, one might aim at constructing a similar diagram of $v$-stacks over perfectoid spaces.
 This would give directly a $v$-sheaf which should be represented by the integral model $\CS_{K_1,S}$ when this is shown to exist.
 Such a construction could be simpler than proving the full Conjecture \ref{globconj-intro}.
 This $v$-sheaf version should be enough to capture the information needed for some applications, e.g. for calculating nearby cycles.
 Work in progress by the first-named author gives hope that this can be accomplished by building on the methods of \cite{PRg}.
+We also mention in this context that Y. Takaya \cite{Tak} gave a construction of covers of tubular neighborhoods of local Shimura varieties with ``principal subgroup level".

 Here are some other questions.

 The local model diagram relates $\CS_K$ to the local model $\Mloc_{\CG,\mu}$, which is a closed subscheme of a Beilinson-Drinfeld affine partial flag variety ${\rm Gr}_{\CG,O}=\CL\und\CG/\CL^+\und\CG$, cf. \S \ref{ss:Bundles}.
 Vaguely speaking, our root stack $\Mlocroot_{\CG,\mu}$ is related to a partial compactification of a quotient $\CL\und\CG/\CL^1\und\CG$ (which is not ind-projective), depending on the toric embedding $T_\CG\subset Y_S$.
 One might wonder whether this partial compactification arises from taking a quotient by $\CL^1\und\CG$ of a ``toroidal partial compactification'' of $\CL\und\CG$, in the spirit of Mumford's construction of a toroidal partial compactification of a loop group, cf. \cite[ch.
 IV, \S 3, p.
 202 et seq.]{TEI}.